 You know yourself just how fast digital transformation is happening.
 Nowhere is this transformation happening more quickly than in the electronics industry.
 The ever shorter innovation cycles require flexible systems that are up and running quickly, and preferably at a fraction of the cost.
 Find out in this overview what the Festo portfolio has to offer.

 Family-owned British company Harwin Plc specialises in high-performance plug connectors.
 The demands in this market are increasing just as quickly as miniaturisation is advancing.
-In the meantime, connectors have achieved pin pitch of just 1.25 mm, yet have to withstand countless mating operations, sometimes under extreme conditions.
+In the meantime, products have achieved pin spacing of just 1.25 mm but also have to withstand countless plugging operations, in some cases under extreme conditions.
 Harwin produces them in a great many variants.

 Specially developed cast resin keeps electronic components protected from dirt and moisture.
 Applying this material efficiently requires highly developed engineering skills, as it involves complex curved paths in the tightest of spaces.
 And, what's more, the motion required constantly changes, since the production batches in the electronics industry are usually very small.
 Machines therefore need to be quick, easy and economical to reconfigure.